Austin-rgb/autotb/README.md

 The process seems long on description but usually takes less than 20 seconds.
 You can now repeat this as long as you like as you earn If this work helps you, don't leave without a star on the top right

+### Note
+please register with this link [https://timebucks.com/?refID=223919945](https://timebucks.com/?refID=223919945) to be able to use autotb for free